 - 1/2 tsp salt

 - 1/2–1 Tbsp olive oil (to saute onions and garlic)

 - Saute the onion and garlic in the Instant Pot (press the saute button and add olive oil, onion, and garlic).

 - Once onions are translucent add your meat (ground chicken, beef, or bison) to the pot and cook until brown.
 Once cooked, drain if desired.

 - Add the remaining ingredients, mix well, cover and lock the lid.
-Press the “Keep Warm/Cancel” button on the Instant Pot, then press the “Chili/Stew” button to begin the pressure cooking.
-It will automatically be set for 30 minutes.
+Press the “Keep Warm/Cancel” button on the Instant Pot, then press the “Bean/Chili” button to begin the pressure cooking.
+It should be automatically set for 30 minutes.
 Make sure the steam valve is closed.

 - Once the chili is done, the Instant Pot will automatically switch to the “Keep Warm” mode.
 Allow the pressure to release naturally or use the quick release.

 - Top with cheese, cilantro, or green onions – if desired.

 If using a crockpot, saute the onion and garlic and brown the meat in a separate pan.
 Add the onion, garlic, and meat to the crockpot.
 Add all remaining ingredients and cook on low for 4 hours.

 - Cuisine: American